Lesterpaintstheworld/aider/website/docs/usage/commands.md

 ---
 parent: Usage
 nav_order: 50
-description: Control aider_nova with in-chat commands like /add, /model, etc.
+description: Control aider with in-chat commands like /add, /model, etc.
 ---
 # In-chat commands

-aider_nova supports commands from within the chat, which all start with `/`.
+aider supports commands from within the chat, which all start with `/`.

 <!--[[[cog
-from aider_nova.commands import get_help_md
+from aider.commands import get_help_md
 cog.out(get_help_md())
 ]]]-->